Update: We last updated this article on February 20 with MediaTek Dimensity 9500s

 Popular Phones: Apple iPhone 17 Pro, Apple iPhone 17 Pro Max,iPhone Air

 If you are an iPhone user or someone who is deeply invested in the Apple ecosystem, the A19 Pro is the ultimate choice.
-While it not beat the Snapdragon 8 Elite Gen 5 in benchmarks, Apple’s optimization reigns supreme.
-Whether you wish to play console games like AC Mirage, Death Stranding or Resident Evil Village or casual games, the A19 Pro can do it all.
+While it does not beat the Snapdragon 8 Elite Gen 5 in benchmarks, Apple’s optimization reigns supreme.
+Whether you wish to play console games like AC Mirage, Death Stranding, or Resident Evil Village, or casual games, the A19 Pro can do it all.
 Furthermore, Apple has added a dedicated vapour cooling chamber to its pro models to help it maintain sustained performance.

 Not only that, the A19 Pro is one of the few chipsets that can run Genshin Impact at 120 FPS without any stress.
 Imagine doing that on an Android phone!
 If you want an iPhone or simply want to experience the joy of playing AAA games on your phone, the A19 Pro is the best gaming processor for you.